Sat, Mar 28th - 7:02PM

 records Jacob purchasing the property (Gen 33:17-20).
 But Stephen said it was

 Abraham's transaction (Acts 7:15-16) which strongly suggests that the county

 recorder in the community of Shechem was a bit careless with his paperwork and

 let Abraham's deed slip through a crack; necessitating Jacob pay for the lot

-all over again; no doubt at a higher price the second time around.
+all over again; no likely at a higher price the second time around.

 Mon, Feb 1st - 10:40AM

 †.
 Gen 50:10 . .When they came to Gorena

 ha-Atad, which is beyond the Jordan, they held there a very great and solemn